Learning Outcomes

 Answer:

 Each partner is taxed on £30,000 as part of their personal income.
-Each calculates their own tax liability, applying their personal allowance and tax rates.
+Each calculates their own tax liability, applying their personal allowance and tax rates, and pays any tax due through self-assessment (subject to PAYE on any employment income they may also have).

 Anti-Avoidance Rules